-If the specifier requests an efflorescence test for brick, it must be run in accordance with ASTM C 67 "Standard Test Method of Sampling and Testing Brick and Structural Clay Tile" or CSA A82 "Fired Masonry Brick made of Clay or Shale".
-Upon testing, the brick must rate as "not effloresced".
+If the specifier requests an efflorescence test for brick, it must be run in accordance with CSA A82 "Fired Masonry Brick made of Clay or Shale".
+Upon testing, the brick must rate as "no efflorescence" or "slight efflorescence".
 Sampling and testing should be designated when the purchase order is placed.